10 Alternatives to Amazon Prime for Free Shipping and More

 - Return policy: Free.
 Each retailer under the ShopRunner banner has different return windows, from one week to one year.

-Like Walmart, Target has both a bricks & mortar and a significant online presence.
+Like Walmart, Target has both brick & mortar locations and a significant online presence.
 And like Walmart Deals Days and Amazon Prime Day, Target has Circle Week, where you can get discounts on thousands of items.

-- What they sell: Appliances (small), baby supplies, books, clothing, electronics, furniture, general household items, groceries, movies/music, office supplies, personal care products, pet supplies.
+- What Target sells: Small appliances, baby supplies, books, clothing, electronics, furniture, general household items, groceries, movies/music, office supplies, personal care products, pet supplies and more.

-- Return policy: Most unopened items can be returned within 90 days of purchase, if purchased with a Target Circle card.
+- Return policy: With Target Circle 360, you get an extra 30 days on top of whatever the item's standard return window is.
+Most unopened items can be returned within 90 days of purchase.
 Electronics and entertainment items must be returned within 30 days of purchase.
 Mobile phones must be returned within 14 days of purchase.
 Apple products must be returned within 15 days of purchase.

 Additional perks: Online order/in-store pick-up on most items.
 Pharmacy services, such as online prescription renewals, are available.
 Target app subscribers can place orders and select the drive-up/pick-up option.
 Upon arrival, a Target team member will load your car's trunk for you.
 Target Circle Card holders receive 5% off on purchases and early access to new product releases.

 Here's how it works: You can shop for something in the Gap site and add it to your shopping bag.
-Then you can switch over to, say, Banana Republic (there's a link at the top of the page), Athleta or Old Navy, add items to the shopping bag, then head to the checkout.
-All the items from the different Gap sites land in one shared shopping bag.
+Then switch over to, say, Banana Republic (there's a link at the top of the page), Athleta or Old Navy, add items for those brands to the shopping bag, then head to the checkout.
+All the items from the different sites land in one shared shopping bag.
 What's easier and more convenient?

 Being loyal has its perks.
+More and more brands are now offering free loyalty programs that allow you to enjoy exclusive perks and rewards.
 Staying loyal could mean the same free shipping you’ve tapped Amazon Prime for and possibly other rewards.

 Get Kiplinger Today newsletter — free